Best Electric Plinth Heaters (Reviews) in 2022: BUYING GUIDE

 This is a tricky question to answer definitively, as power costs vary across the country, some units are more efficient than others, and your home may or may not have top-notch insulation.

 But doing some general maths, we’ll start with the average cost of electricity in the UK, which is 14.37p per kWh.
-Assuming you run your 2kW heater at full tilt for 5 hours a day, you’re looking at around £0.72 per day, or just over £5 per week.
+Assuming you run your 2kW plinth heater at full tilt for 5 hours a day, you’re looking at around £0.72 per day, or just over £5 per week.

-So, on paper, electric plinth heaters run at a similar efficiency to plug-in space heaters.
+So, on paper, plinth heaters run at a similar efficiency to plug-in space heaters.
 However, you also need to factor in the floor-level heating of the plinth heater, which more evenly distributes the heat relative to a taller radiator.
 You will likely require less “on” time with a plinth heater to achieve a similar feeling of warmth, and thus lower costs.

 How much power do I need to heat my kitchen/workshop/space adequately?